dustinpfister/blog_posts/_posts/threejs-depth-material.md

 This is a post on the depth material in three.js, as such I expect for you to at least understand the basics of creating a three.js project.
 If not there is looking into one or more [getting started type posts on three.js](/2018/04/04/threejs-getting-started/), and also maybe [javaScript in general](/2018/11/27/js-getting-started/).
 On top of knowing the very basis of getting started on three.js there is maybe a few more things that a developer should look into more with cameras, and certain base classes such as the [Vector3](/2018/04/15/threejs-vector3/) and Object3d classes, that are used to do things like setting the position of the camera.
 In this section I will be outlining a few things that you should know about before continuing reading the rest if this post.

-### Version Numbers matter with three.js

-When I first wrote this post I was using r127 of three.js, and the lat time I cam around to doing a little editing of this post I was using r135.
-Always be aware of what version of three.js is being used in an example code braking changes are introduced with three.js often.
-I have been writing posts on three.js now and then sense r91, and from that point to now I do not think much has changed with the depth material alone.
-Still I have got into the habit of mentioning  this in every post from now on.
-### The source code examples in this post are on Github

-The source code examples on the depth material that I am writing about here can be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-depth-material).

 ### You might want to read up more on the perspective camera

 There are a [few options when it comes to cameras in three.js](/2018/04/06/threejs-camera/), but the typical camera that i use just about all the time would of course be the [perspective camera](/2018/04/07/threejs-camera-perspective/).
 Each time I create an instance of a perspective camera there are a few arguments that I pass to the constructor such as the filed of view, aspect ratio, and the near and far render values of the camera.
 When it comes to the depth material it is the position from the camera, and the near and far settings that are used to set what the state of the color should be when rendering a texture for the mesh that uses the depth material.